NYPL-Simplified/web-reader/README.md

 ## Architecture

+One of the primary architectural goals of the web reader is to abstract away the particularities of the many individual publication formats by using a common manifest to describe all publication types.
+This is the [Readium Webpub Manifest](https://readium.org/webpub-manifest/profiles/epub.html).
+This allows the web-reader to consume Webpub Manifests, not manipulate or generate them.

+- ePubs are generally run through a Streamer, which fetches the full compressed ePub, generates a manifest for it, and then serves the individual pieces separately.
+Processing EPUBs into Webpub Manifests can be done with a Readium Streamer or some other way. [epub-to-webpub](https://github.com/NYPL/ePub-to-webpub) is used in the [Open eBooks](https://github.com/NYPL/ereading-clients/tree/staging/apps/oew) project and generates Webpub Manifests from EPUBs and the web-reader consumes them.
+- On the PDF side, we don't have a shared utility for generating manifests, but the Digital Research Books project does use a [Python script](https://github.com/NYPL/drb-etl-pipeline/blob/main/managers/webpubManifest.py) to pre-generate PDF manifests from web-scraped content before sending them to the web-reader.
+These manifests are then stored in an S3 bucket.

-We always start with a Webpub Manifest, which gives us metadata and the structure of the publication with links to the content.
+A Webpub Manifest gives us metadata and the structure of the publication with links to the content.
 Depending on the `metadata.conformsTo` field, we know which type of reader to use to render the publication.
 Each media type (HTML for EPUBS, PDF for PDF publications, etc) has its own `use_X_Reader` hook (`usePdfReader`, `useHtmlReader`, etc).

 **Notes:**

 - There is one `use_X_Reader` per _media-type_ (PDF, HTML, Image, etc), not per _format_.
 As in, ePub and Mobi books are different formats that use the same media type (HTML).
 Audiobooks and PDF collections use different media types.
 We currently only have plans for HTML and PDF, but other hooks are welcome and should fit right in.
-- We always start from a Webpub Manifest.
-This means other formats (like ePub) need to be processed before they get to us.
-This can be done with a Readium Streamer, or some other way.
-  - For example, DRB is pre-generating PDF manifests from web-scraped content.
-  - There is [nypl/epub-to-webpub](https://github.com/NYPL/ePub-to-webpub) to generate Webpub Manifests from EPUBS.
-  - ePubs are generally run through a Streamer, which is a piece that fetches the full compressed ePub, generates a manifest for it, and then serves the individual pieces separately.
 - AxisNow encrypted ePubs are served uncompressed.
 We will generate the manifest for them on the client before instantiating the reader.

-### Pieces of the Architecture:
+### Pieces of the Architecture

 1. **use_X_Reader Hook**